-- Should the licensee refuse to agree to stipulate to the conditions or limitations offered by the Complaint Committee, or if the full Board rejects the proposed Stipulation and order, the matter may proceed to a contested case hearing initiated under the Administrative Procedures Act.
+- Should the licensee refuse to agree to stipulate to the conditions or limitations offered by the Practitioner Review Committee, or if the full Board rejects the proposed Stipulation and order, the matter may proceed to a contested case hearing initiated under the Administrative Procedures Act.
 The hearing is held before an Administrative Law Judge (ALJ) and involves the presentation of testimony and submission of exhibits in a manner similar to a civil trial.

-- If the Complaint Committee is successful at the contested case hearing the ALJ will indicate that the Boards position is correct and make a recommendation which will be limited to discipline or no discipline.
+- If the Practitioner Review Committee is successful at the contested case hearing the ALJ will indicate that the Boards position is correct and make a recommendation which will be limited to discipline or no discipline.
 After reviewing the ALJ report, the Board may issue a Findings of Fact, Conclusion of Law and Order, which describes the disciplinary action taken against the licensee.